10 common social media marketing mistakes in pharma

-By the way, if you want to download an example of a great calendar, just check this starter pack from Linkedin.
+If you want to download an example of a great calendar, check this starter pack from Linkedin.

 4. Insufficient dedicated resources

-In-keeping with the last point, whilst forming your content plan, deciding who will be responsible for the channel is a key piece of the puzzle.
+In keeping with the last point, whilst forming your content plan, deciding who will be responsible for the channel is a vital piece of the puzzle.